'Charlie's Angels' (2019) Review: Man-Hating Woketards Kill Another Franchise

 Naturally, there has to be world building in the hopes of an eventual Angels Cinematic Universe, so what had been the story of three women working out of a local detective agency managed by a sweet and protective Uncle figure named Bosley, is now a worldwide superspy organization managed by a “Bosley,” so now women can be Bosleys too!

-Banks is basically remaking Kingsman, but a tedious, joyless, colorless, direct-to-version of Kingsman that leaps all over the globe but still manages to make every city look like every other city.
-The cinematography is shockingly dull, as are the so-called action sequences, which confuse quick-cuts with excitement.
+Banks is basically remaking Kingsman, but a tedious, joyless, colorless, direct-to-video version of Kingsman that leaps all over the globe but still manages to make every city look like every other city.
+The cinematography is shockingly dull, as are the so-called action sequences, which confuse quick cuts with excitement.

 I know I’m not supposed to say this, but Banks is a terrible action director.
-She’s no Kathryn Bigalow.
-You can hardly tell what’s going on, who is where, how an unarmed 45 pound girl dropped a trained 220 pound armed man on his back.
+She’s no Kathryn Bigelow.
+You can hardly tell what’s going on, who is where, how an unarmed, 45-pound girl dropped a trained, 220-pound armed man on his back.
 And when Banks cuts in-between simultaneous action scenes hoping we’ll hold our breath as Diversity Hire Angel tries to fight the patriarchy in time to save Androgynous Bisexual Angel from a shredder, you just… Man alive, it’s just so bad, so inept, so mishandled.

 You know, earlier this week I saw (and reviewed) Harriet, a rousing, inspiring movie about escaped-slave-turned-abolitionist Harriet Tubman; the true story of a woman — a strong, capable, righteous black woman, who took charge of men, who shamed men for their inaction, who led men into battle during the Civil War… And not for one moment did I feel insulted, demeaned, excluded, or talked down to as I was manspreading in my seat.
 What I did feel, though, was awe, respect, admiration, and the pleasure that comes with discovering a new hero.